Eugénie Cotton: Early life, family and education

+Research

-In 1925 a doctor of physical sciences, Eugénie Cotton later became a research master at the National Center for Scientific Research, the largest French public body of scientific research.
-She also became director of the ENSJF in 1936.
-There, she participated in the reform of women's studies, raised the level of science education and developed the on-site laboratory and research.
+Eugénie Cotton later became a senior research fellow at the National Center for Scientific Research (CNRS), the largest French public body of scientific research.
+She also became director (headmistress) of the ENSJF in 1936, and was the first doctor of science to undertake that role.
+She played a significant role in the reform of women's studies at the ENSJF, raising the level of science education and developing the on-site laboratory which in turn led to improvements in research.

 Wartime activities

-A member of the French Communist Party, she helped the German anti-fascists who had taken refuge in France since 1933, and then she went on to support insurgents fighting fascism in Spain.
+A member of the French Communist Party, Cotton helped the German anti-fascists who had taken refuge in France after 1933, and went on to support insurgents fleeing Franco after fighting fascism in Spain.

-During World War II, the French national Vichy government that supported the German occupation of France mandated that Cotton leave her post at the ENSJF by forced retirement in 1941.
-In the course of the war, her husband was arrested twice by the Gestapo war but survived the experience.
+During World War II, the French national Vichy government that supported the German occupation of France, mandated that Cotton leave her post at the ENSJF by forced retirement in 1941.
+This was done under the Law of 11 October 1940, requiring women over the age of 50 to retire.
+She was replaced in the role by Edmée Hatinguais.
+During the course of the war, her husband was arrested twice by the Gestapo but survived the experience.

-In 1944, she participated in the founding of the Union of French Women.
+In 1944, Cotton participated in the founding of the Union des femmes françaises (UFF) (Union of French Women) and was president at the time of the organisation's first Congress in 1945.
 She was a founding member in 1945 and the first president of the Women's International Democratic Federation.

+After the war

+Cotton's image was part of an International Women's Day street display in March 1951 on Unter den Linden in Berlin.

+Eugénie Cotton wrote a book about the Curie family in 1963 and a biography of her husband Aimé Cotton in 1967.
+She also started a manuscript of her own autobiography but it was never completed.

 She also served as vice-president of the World Peace Council until her death.

+She died aged 85 in Sèvres, near Paris.